 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, Deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The Board has one item that meets this criterion - prepaid items in the Enterprise Fund.
+The Board has three items that meet this criterion - unearned grant revenues in the State Public School Fund, Federal Grants Fund, and prepaid items in the Enterprise Fund.